dombardo/etg-dict/content/horse/identification/_index.en.md

 RideAlert is a company which administers an emergency notification system; a centerpiece of which is (yet another) universal / unique ID.
 Where present, it may be a useful attribute for matching data across systems.

+Many horses have a formal name and ID number as part of a breed registry, be it a Jockey Club name and ID for a racing Thoroughbred or a pedigree name and ID for an Andalusian.
+Often that ID will be the best way to uniquely identify a particular animal.
+However, because horses can belong to more than one registry, we do not simply have a field for BreedID, instead we include an array of registryInfo objects.

+## Open Questions

+{{% notice note %}}
+What other non-breed-registry ID systems exist?
+{{% /notice %}}

 ## Code

 #### C-Sharp